Mosul: 1918 to 1990s

 At the end of World War I in October 1918, after the Armistice of Mudros, British forces occupied Mosul.
 After the war, the city and surrounding area became part of the British-occupied Iraq (1918–1920) and then Mandatory Iraq (1920–1932).
 This mandate was contested by Turkey, which continued to claim the area on the grounds that it was under Ottoman control during the signature of the Armistice.
 In the Treaty of Lausanne, the dispute over Mosul was left for future resolution by the League of Nations.
 In 1926, Iraq's possession of Mosul was confirmed by the League of Nations' brokered agreement between Turkey and Great Britain.
 Former Ottoman Mosul Vilayet became the Nineveh Governorate of Iraq, but Mosul remained the provincial capital.

-Following the fall of the Ottoman Empire, many Ottoman buildings were demolished—first under the British Mandate and later under King Faisal.
-This destruction became a pattern.
-Every new government tried to hide or demolish what was left by the former government.
-After 1958, the new republican government of Abdul-Karim Qasim destroyed symbols of British and Hashemite royals in Mosul.
-When the Baath Party came to power in 1968, they wanted to demolish symbols of the royal and republican regimes.
-Mosul was also site of uprisings by Arab nationalists against Qasim in 1959 by Colonel Abdul-Wahab al-Saadi, which was violently suppressed and al-Saadi was executed.
+Following the fall of the Ottoman Empire, many Ottoman buildings were demolished, first under the British Mandate and later under King Faisal.
+Mosul was also site of uprisings by Arab nationalists against Qasim in 1959 by Colonel Abdul Wahab al-Shawaf, which was violently suppressed and al-Saadi was executed.

 Until the 1950s the Mosul plain was an important center for Chaldaean community.
 Like the Assyrians, many moved southwards after the 1933 massacre in Simele, which resulted death of approximately 6,000 Assyrians.
 In 1932 70% of the Christians lived in and around Mosul, by 1957 only 47% remained there.
 In 1972, the recognized cultural rights for Iraqi Christians and Assyrians.
 Mosul was home to a large Ba'ath Party headquarters and was an important military center.
-By some estimates, under Saddam Hussein, Mosul and the surrounding areas contributed over 300,000 residents to the military, security and intelligence services.
-Some of the high-profile leaders such as Tariq Aziz, an ethnic Assyrian and Taha Yassin Ramadan, a Kurdish Shi'a were from Mosul.

-Mosul's fortunes revived with the discovery of oil in the area, from the late 1920s onward.
-It became a nexus for the movement of oil via truck and pipeline to Turkey and Syria.
-Qyuarrah Refinery was built within about an hour's drive from the city and was used to process tar for road-building projects.
-The opening of the University of Mosul in 1967 enabled the education of many in the city and surrounding area.
+Oil was discovered in the area surrounding Mosul in the late 1920s.
 The Ba'athist government nationalized oil in 1972 and used oil revenues for the city's infrastructure development and diversification of economy.
-Mosul benefited considerably from the development of oilfields in the region.
-It also became a hub for cement, textile and sugar industries.
-However, the city's infrastructure was damaged but not destroyed during the Iran–Iraq War.
+Mosul benefited considerably from the development of oilfields in the region, and became a hub for cement, textile and sugar industries.
+However, the city's infrastructure was partially destroyed during the Iran–Iraq War.